Thank you for signing up to . You will receive a verification email shortly.

 Much like hay fever in adults, it's nothing to worry about.
 But much like all conditions that affect babies, from milk spots to coughs in babies, it's important to look at the wider symptoms.
 Always contact your GP or call 111 if you're unsure.

 Symptoms of hay fever in babies

-“It is important to seek medical advice to get an accurate diagnosis if a baby or young child develops these types of symptoms as it is important to be sure it is a pollen allergy/hay fever and to rule out asthma or other medical conditions which may require prescription medication.”
+It's important to seek medical advice to get an accurate diagnosis if a baby or young child develops these types of symptoms as it's important to rule out asthma or other medical conditions which may require prescription medication.